stevenfoong/my-installation-notes/notes/aws-azure-sso.md

 Overview of steps:

 #### At MS Entra ####
 1. Create a new app in Microsoft Entra.
-AWS Single-Account Access
+Enterprise Apps -> AWS Single-Account Access
 2. Enter Identifier (Entity ID) and Reply URL with the same default value: https://signin.aws.amazon.com/saml.
 3. Download the Federation Metadata XML.